-On behalf of Greenberg, Walden & Grossman, LLC posted in Auto-Pedestrian Accidents on Friday, October 20, 2017.
+On behalf of Greenberg & Walden, LLC posted in Auto-Pedestrian Accidents on Friday, October 20, 2017.

 The National Highway Transportation Safety Administration recently released a report on fatal vehicle crashes in 2016.
 There are some unexpected findings.

 The number of fatal car accidents rose 5.6 percent over the prior year, which is more than twice the jump in overall traffic.
 Accidents involving motorcyclists rose over 5 percent, while those involving pedestrians jumped 9 percent.